Request demo

 While the vast majority of today’s companies are using cloud-based applications, establishing a cloud privileged access management solution is less common.
 With IT teams devoted to cloud computing, it makes sense to implement a cloud PAM solution alongside other cloud migrations — especially in cases where cloud security offers the most efficient and secure solution.

-Cloud computing is often cited as one of the most scalable ways to manage a business.
-While on-premises infrastructure requires increased space as a business grows, cloud-based servers can scale up or down without physical maintenance.
 Elasticity and scalability aren’t the only advantages of a cloud PAM solution.
 Many of today’s cyberattacks involve machine-to-machine (M2M) cloud-based attackers.
-Cloud security is the most effective way to protect your data from cloud attacks, which are effective at breaking down traditional protections.
+Cloud security is the most effective way to protect your and your customer's data from cloud attacks, which are effective at breaking down traditional protections.

 When PAM is moved to the cloud (or a hybrid cloud solution), it has the potential to be a dynamic security solution.
 Instead of keeping passwords and credentials in an on-premises vault, cloud-based security allows you to protect your data with automatically rotated passwords, multi-factor authentication, and credentials that are adjusted based on user activity.